BrooksV/SqlQueryClass/README.md

 - project.json -- ModuleTools project configuration file used to build the `GuiMyPS` module
 - README.md -- Documentation (this) file for the `GuiMyPS` module
 - .vscode\settings.json -- VS Code settings used during `GuiMyPS` module development
-- *.guide.md -- various guides such as api, contributor, wpf
+- *.guide.md -- various guides such as contributor, wpf

 ### archive Folder